farkas-peter/f1tenth_docker/ReadMe.md

-# Docker for developing F1TENTH Project
+# Docker for developing a stereo vision based F1Tenth Project

 ---